SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 <a name="configure-target-table"></a>
 ##### Configure target table

 Once you have selected a collection for offloading, you have to specify the target table in the data lake.
 The **Target table name** denotes the folder name in the data lake.
-In this folder the offloaded data is stored.
+In this folder the offloaded data will be stored.
 In Dremio a table is created with the same name, pointing to this data lake folder.
 This table is used when querying the corresponding data lake folder and thus the offloaded data.
 The target table name must follow these syntax rules:

 * It needs to start with an alphanumeric character (letters and numbers).
 * It may contain alphanumeric characters, underscores (_) and dashes (-).
 * Each underscore or dash must be preceded by an alphanumeric character.
 * The name must be at least two characters long.

-Each pipeline must create its own so-called target table in the data lake, i.e., you must choose distinct target table names for each offloading configuration.
+Each pipeline must have its own target table in the data lake, i.e., you must choose distinct target table names for each offloading configuration.

 For **alarms**, **events**, **inventory** collection, you only need to specify the target table name in this step.

 For the **measurements** collection, additional settings are required.
 The **target table layout** refers to the way the measurements are stored.
 Measurements in the base collection may have different types, e.g., the collection may contain temperature, humidity, and pressure measurements.
 Depending on your layout choice, measurements are stored differently in the target table.

 The layout **One table for one measurement type (Default)** will create a table containing only measurements of one specific type; measurements of other types are not included.
 When selecting this layout, you have to additionally specify the **measurement type** to which the offloaded measurements are restricted.
 To identify existing measurement types, {{< product-c8y-iot >}} DataHub automatically inspects a subset of the data, including initial as well as latest data.
 In the measurement type dropdown box, these auto-detected types are listed.
-In case a specific type you are looking for has not been detected, you can manually enter it in this box as well.
+In case a specific type you are looking for has not been detected, you can manually enter it in this box.
 Alternatively you can click the popover next to the measurement types and select **Refresh** to manually re-trigger the detection of measurement types.
 As this might be a performance-intensive process, you should trigger it only if you know that the expected measurement type is present in data recently inserted into the collection.
-You can trigger such a refresh only every five minutes.
+You can trigger such a refresh only every five minutes for performance reasons.

 The layout **All measurement types in one table (TrendMiner)** will create a table containing measurements of all types.
 To distinguish the measurements, the table has a column which lists for each measurement its corresponding type.
-The specific table schema for this layout is listed later in this section.
+The specific table schema for this layout is listed later in section [Offloading {{< product-c8y-iot >}} base collections](/datahub/working-with-datahub/#offloading-base-collections).
 This layout is only for use cases where you want to offload the data into the data lake, so that TrendMiner can consume the data for its time-series analytics.
 When this layout is selected, the target table name is set to a fixed, non-editable name, which TrendMiner expects for its data import.
 To learn more about the interaction between TrendMiner and {{< product-c8y-iot >}} DataHub, see [Integrating {{< product-c8y-iot >}} DataHub with TrendMiner](/datahub/integrating-datahub-with-sag-products/#integration-trendminer).

-For each base collection, a corresponding pipeline extracts a default set of data fields during offloading.
+For each base collection, a default set of data fields is derived.
 This set defines the default schema of the target table with the columns capturing the data fields.
 The set is fix for each collection and cannot be modified.
 Select **Show default schema** to show the columns of the default schema with their corresponding name and type.

 Click **Next** to proceed with the next configuration step.
 Click **Finish** to jump directly to the final step.
 Both steps will fail if the associated base collection is empty, as it prevents necessary schema investigations.
 In such a case you have to ensure that the base collection is not empty before you can proceed with the offloading configuration.
 Click **Previous** to go one configuration step back.
 Click **Cancel** to cancel the offloading configuration.